DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 3 - Cloud Platform and Infrastructure Security.md

     * Cryptographic Key Establishment and Management
         * Use TLS / VPN
         * Hashing / digital signatures
-        * HMAC -- simultaneously verifiy both data integrity and message authenticity
+        * Hash-based message authentication code (HMAC) -- simultaneously verifiy both data integrity and message authenticity
             * sometimes expanded as either keyed-hash message authentication code or hash-based message authentication code
             * a specific type of message authentication code (MAC) involving a cryptographic hash function and a secret cryptographic key.
             * ![HMAC](images/HMACDiagram.webp)

-Identification, Authentication and Authorization
+**Identification, Authentication and Authorization**
 * Authentication (AuthN)
     * proces of providing that you are who you say you are
     * proof of identity